What is a cash advance?

 Most credit cards give you the ability to get cash or a “cash equivalent” using your account.
-Known as a “cash advance”, these transactions often attract a higher interest rate than purchases.
-Cash advances also come with other restrictions, such as not being eligible for interest-free days or reward points, and they can attract additional cash advance fees.
+Known as a “cash advance”, these transactions often attract an uprofnt fee followed by a higher interest rate than regular purchases.
+Cash advances also come with other restrictions, such as not being eligible for interest-free days or reward points, and they can harm your credit score.

 What is a cash advance on a credit card?

-A credit card cash advance is a transaction that gives you quick access to cash via a cashpoint or bank and typically comes with a high interest rate that will begin to accumulate immediately.
-Credit card providers have individual terms that they use to define cash advances, and these definitions will be clearly outlined in the terms and conditions of your card.
+A credit card cash advance is normally a transaction that gives you quick access to cash via a cashpoint or bank.
+It typically comes with a high interest rate that will begin to accumulate immediately (you won’t be able to take advantage of the usual “up to 55 days interest-free“).
+“Cash-like” transactions, such as buying foreign currency, can also be classed as cash advances by your card issuer.
+Credit card providers have individual terms that they use to define cash advances, and these definitions will be clearly outlined in the “summary box” and terms and conditions of your card.

 Here, we’ve outlined the range of transactions that may be classified as cash advances and attract the cash advance rates and fees.

-- ATM withdrawals and cashback.
+- Cash machine withdrawals.
 Using your credit card to withdraw money from a cashpoint or at the checkout is a cash advance.
 Additional fees could also apply if you use your credit card at a non-network ATM.

 - Buying foreign currency or traveller’s cheques.
 Using your credit card to buy foreign currency or traveller’s cheques is not a good idea.
 Such transactions will attract your card’s cash advance interest rate.
 Instead, if you’re going overseas, you should look into a card specifically designed for travel.